AndersDeath/diary2/000-current.md

 # 18 Januar - Donnerstag - Berlin - 485 Tag der Einwanderung

 The office day was nice again.
+I did a lot of things.